feminizidmap/docs/content/docs/briefkasten.md

 ### Use mailcatcher and SMTP

+The default method of sending mail is `sendmail`.

-Instead of using sendmail you can use mailcatcher to send emails and debug them in a browser-based email client.
+But you can use `mailcatcher` to send emails and debug them in a browser-based email client, too, the gem is already added.

-Start mailcatcher in a different terminal window like `$ bundle exec mailcatcher` and comment out this line
+Start `mailcatcher` in a different terminal window with `$ bundle exec mailcatcher` and comment out this line in `app.rb`

+`mail.delivery_method :sendmail`

-`mail.delivery_method :sendmail` in favor of this line `mail.delivery_method :smtp, address: "localhost", port: 1025` and restart thin.
+in favor of this line

+`mail.delivery_method :smtp, address: "localhost", port: 1025`

+and restart thin.

-## Production setup
+## Deployment